tomohisa/dcb-events.github.io/docs/topics/aggregates.md

 ## What is an Aggregate?

-An Aggregate, as described in [Domain-Driven Design](../glossary.md#domain-driven-design) refers to:
+An Aggregate, as described in <dfn title="Domain-Driven Design: Software design approach that focuses on modeling a system based on the core domain, using the language and concepts of domain experts">DDD</dfn> refers to:

 > "[...] a cluster of associated objects that we treat as a unit for the purpose of data changes"
 > _– [Eric Evans, 2003](https://www.informit.com/store/domain-driven-design-tackling-complexity-in-the-heart-9780132181273){:target="_blank"}_{: .author}